Norbyte/ositools/APIDocs.md

  - Add one or more damage types by calling `NRD_HitAddDamage()`
  - Apply the hit using `NRD_HitExecute()`

-In addition to the parameters listed in [StatusHit attributes](#statushit-attributes) the following parameters can be set when launching a hit:
+In addition to the parameters listed in [Hit attributes](#hit-attributes) the following parameters can be set when launching a hit:

 | Attribute | Type | Description |
 |--|--|--|